OlivierLD/raspberry-coffee/NMEA.multiplexer/casestudy.md

 I'd rather stick to `NMEA`.

 Note that even if it is happy with `json`, Node-RED has no problem dealing with `NMEA` Strings.

-###### Debugging Capabilities
- The Java version has all the debugging  features that comes with Java.
-Node-RED does not have much.

-###### Ease of Configuration
- The graphical UI of Node-RED is an asset.
-As it is now, the Java version requires more typing.

-###### Sustainability
- Node-RED is a product, with a devlopment team behind it...

-###### Resources footprint
- For equivalent features at runtime, the Java version has a quite smaller memory and CPU footprint, which is expected, as it is dedicated only to what it does.

 ---
 _March, April 2017_